#AD Top Online Web Development & Programming Courses | Udemy

 Newsletter Screenshot

-How to get uploaded file extensions using JavaScript
+How to get the file extension from an upload using JavaScript

-This tutorial will help you understand the process involved in getting a file extension using JavaScript.
-If you’re building a web app that allows user file uploads this can be used to validate any file type restrictions you may want to implement.
+This tutorial will help you understand the process involved in getting the file extension from an upload using JavaScript.
+If you’re building a web app that allows users to upload files this can be used to validate any file type restrictions you may want to implement.

 Let’s get started by creating a form with a file input field, a button that’ll call a function to check the file extension, and a paragraph with a empty span that we’ll inject the file extension string inside once it has been established: